Tempo Town

 Hardware + App

-All four assume you have a swing worth analyzing.
+All three assume you already have a swing worth analyzing.
 None meet a beginner where they actually start: grip, stance, ball position, alignment.
 The beginner — the most frustrated, most likely to quit within two years, and by far the largest segment of the market — has no serious tool designed for them.

 The Thesis